People's National Movement

 The party symbol is the balisier flower (Heliconia bihai) and the Party's political headquarters is known as the "Balisier House" located in Port of Spain.
-Historically, the PNM has been supported by a majority of Afro-Trinidadians and Tobagonians and the Creole-Mulatto population, thus it is colloquially called the Black Party, the African Party, or the Creole Party.
+Historically, the PNM has been supported by a majority of Afro–Trinidadians and Tobagonians and the Creole-Mulatto population, thus it is colloquially called the Black Party, the African Party, or the Creole Party.
 The PNM has its strongest support in cities and urban areas.
 It was also historically supported by different minorities such as the Chinese, Christian Indians (other than Presbyterian Indians), and Muslims of any ethnicity of the country.

 The PNM's signature policies and legislative decisions include independence, writing the Constitution of Trinidad and Tobago, republicanism, the establishment of the Tobago House of Assembly, the Public Transport Service Corporation, the Water Taxi Service, universal preschool, primary and secondary education, universal health care, criminalizing child marriage and decriminalizing cannabis.

-In government since the 2015 general election, the party holds an overall majority of 22 out of 41 Members of Parliament in the House of Representatives and 16 out of 31 members of the Senate.
+The PNM has been in opposition since the 2025 general election.
+They had previously been in government since the 2015 general election, when the party held an overall majority of 22 out of 41 Members of Parliament in the House of Representatives and 16 out of 31 members of the Senate.
 The party has 72 out of the 139 local councillors and is in control of seven of the 14 regional corporations since the 2019 Trinidadian local elections.
 The party also has one out of 12 assembly members in the Tobago House of Assembly since the December 2021 Tobago House of Assembly elections.

 Despite not being a socialist party, the PNM was a member of the democratic socialist West Indies Federal Labour Party in the Federal Parliament of the West Indies Federation from 1957 to 1962.
 The party includes a semi-autonomous Tobagonian branch known as the Tobago Council of the People's National Movement.
 As of September 2018, the PNM has 100,000+ registered members.